What if everyone read one book at the same time?

 This year’s gripping read is Bloodsworth: The True Story of the First Death Row Inmate Exonerated by DNA Evidence by Tim Junkin.
 The book encapsulates an historical criminal justice milestone that took place in the State of Maryland, that would eventually lead to the exoneration of hundreds of others wrongfully accused of heinous, violent crimes.
 Kirk Bloodsworth learned of a new technology, DNA fingerprinting, and realized it was his last chance to prove his innocence in this harrowing true crime account that will have readers flipping pages as if it were fiction.

 The 2018 One Maryland One Book theme is “Justice”.
 Readers across Maryland suggested 209 unique titles via email and the Maryland Center for the Book Facebook page.
 From the top three, our committee selected Bloodsworth by Tim Junkin.

 When we read a great book, we can’t wait to share the experience and talk about it with others.
 That’s one of the joys of reading.

 In that spirit, Maryland Humanities created One Maryland One Book (OMOB) to bring together diverse people in communities across the state through the shared experience of reading the same book.
 We invite you to participate in book-centered discussions and related programs at public libraries, high schools, colleges, museums, bookstores, and community and senior centers around the state.

 OMOB programs, including an author tour, take place each year in the fall.
 A calendar of free public events will be available online this summer.

 One Maryland One Book Lead Sponsors & Partner

-One Maryland One Book Sponsors
+One Maryland One Book Sponsor

 This flagship program of Maryland Humanities’ Maryland Center for the Book would not be able to reach all 23 Maryland counties and Baltimore City without the continued support of our partners and sponsors.
 Please join us in thanking them for their generosity!